lorenzojlamas/nlp-hub/README.md

 # nlp-hub

-**nlp-hub** is a micro-framework that connects you to multiple natural language processing engines such as [LUIS](https://luis.ai), [QnA Maker](https://qnamaker.ai) or [Watson](https://www.ibm.com/watson/services/natural-language-understanding/).
+**nlp-hub** is a micro-framework that connects you to multiple natural language processing engines such as [LUIS](https://luis.ai), [QnA Maker](https://qnamaker.ai) [Watson](https://www.ibm.com/watson/services/natural-language-understanding/) or even local regular expressions.

 **nlp-hub** allows you to build lightweight chatbots aimed for scenarios with minimal context (think: question -> answer).
 You can use different strategies to reduce processing costs, increase reliability or improve performance, depending on your goals.

 ## Usage

 Set up the JSON definition file.
+Note that each provider has its own parameters.

 ```json
 [